AustralianBioCommons/ables/participants/gap.md

 ---
-title: Workspace for Genomics for Australian Plants (GAP) Framework Initiative
+title: Genomics for Australian Plants (GAP) Framework Initiative
 description: Development of genomics resources to enhance our understanding of the evolution and conservation of the unique Australian flora.
 toc: false
 type: ABLeS Participant
 ---

+## Project title

+Workspace for Genomics for Australian Plants (GAP) Framework Initiative

 ## Collaborators and funding